 Keyword research before anything

-Once you have a general idea on what you want to write about, do keyword research to see if it's worth writing about.
+Once you have a general idea on what you want to write about, do keyword research to see if it’s worth writing about.
+This is an essential step in optimizing your blog for SEO.

 You don’t want to write about a topic with competition so fierce you’ll never get to the first page of Google.